grahamzemel/MediumAPI/README.md

-# MediumAPI
+# Medium API
-An unofficial API to be used with the writing platform Medium.com
+An first go at creating an API